Keeanu Benton, DT, Wisconsin | NFL Draft Scouting Report

 • Current Year: Senior

-• Height/Weight: 6’4″, 315 pounds
+• Height/Weight: 6’4″, 309 pounds

-Benton was a bonafide star for Wisconsin in 2022.
+Benton was a bona fide star for Wisconsin in 2022.
 He ended the season on a tear and wound up accumulating 36 tackles, 10 tackles for loss, and 4.5 sacks while earning third-team All-Big Ten recognition.

 It was a validating conclusion for Benton’s career with the Badgers.
-And to think — it almost didn’t happen.
+And to think it almost didn’t happen.

 MORE: 100% Free NFL Mock Draft Simulator

 Benton will be a coveted draft prospect in April, but he wasn’t nearly as in demand as a three-star high school recruit.
 In fact, Benton pondered hanging up the pads for a time.
 But with the help of his wrestling coach, he got on Wisconsin’s radar.
-The rest is history.
+And the rest is history.

 Benton exudes natural talent as a football player.
 But in both phases, he also plays with the proactive and calculated aggression you’d expect from a former wrestler, routinely capitalizing on superior leverage and positioning with his physical traits.

-That background will endear teams to Benton when they start the search for talent in the trenches.
+That wrestling background will endear teams to Benton when they start the search for talent in the trenches.
 Yet, it’s Benton’s film on the football field that seals the deal.

 Keeanu Benton Scouting Report